Rudbeckia laciniata L.

-A sunflower-like perennial, green-head coneflower’s branched, leafy stalk grows 3-12 ft. tall.
+A sunflower-like perennial, Green-head Coneflower’s branched, leafy stalk grows 3-10 ft. tall.
 The stemmed flowers are at the apex of the stalk.
 Each flowers is 3-4 in. across, with cone-shaped, greenish-yellow centers and back-tilted golden rays.
 The center cones elongate and become brownish as the seeds ripen.
 Attractive leaves are pinnately dissected and emerge early in spring.

 Bloom InformationBloom Color: Yellow

 Conditions Comments: Because it spreads rampantly by underground stems, cut-leaf coneflower is only appropriate for large sites.
 May need staking in garden situations but otherwise very hardy.
 (Ontario Native Plants 2002)